Category Archives: Excerpt

 Tadeus looked nervously at my sentries.
 He knew better than to come into the garden, but he must have had something important on his mind to make him forget.
 I noted his coppery-red hair, which he always kept a few inches long, wasn’t perfectly groomed like usual and appeared as if he’d raked his fingers through it many times.
 His ivory skin was flushed with a light sheen of sweat, and his pointed ears were tinged red.
 He was upset or nervous since either of those emotions would affect him that way.

-I noticed Tadeus wore his forest-green and brown battle garb, a black armor chest plate with a yellow hippogriff emblazoned on its surface, and a full complement of weapons strapped on him.
+Tension filled me when I noticed that my cousin wore his forest-green and brown battle garb, a black armor chest plate with a yellow hippogriff emblazoned on its surface, and a full complement of weapons strapped to his body.
 He was a tall, fit man who appeared even larger now.
 There was only one reason he’d have dressed that way and rushed to see me.

 I rose stiffly to face him.
 “Is there an attack?”